 The career-related curriculum targets students interested in specific vocations.
 The curriculum integrates a student’s diploma courses with hands-on experience in the desired field of work.
 Under this curriculum, students must complete several projects linked to their intended future career and community.
 Students also take a final test at the end of the program.

-How a Students Enrolls to Become an International Baccalaureate Student
+How a Student Enrolls to Become an International Baccalaureate Student

 To enroll in an IB program, a student fills an application form within a specified time.
 The application form is found on the websites of IB schools or with school counselors.
 In addition, a student may be asked to write a personal statement and submit a recommendation letter from their school.
 In some cases, students also submit extracurricular lists, among other requirements.

-Why do IB Students have an advantage over the Others?
+Why do IB Students have an advantage over others?

 IB schools operate under a global community, creating opportunities for collaboration and shared learning.
-Students get special education that is all-rounded to include social, emotional, and academic characteristics.
-Due to their exposure and adaptability, they perform better than other students and get more recruited in top universities globally.
-Students also become more familiar with varying languages, global issues and ideas, and cultures.
+Students get all-rounded special education to include social, emotional, and academic characteristics.
+Due to their exposure and adaptability, they perform better than other students and get more recruited to top universities globally.
+Students also become more familiar with varying languages, global issues, ideas, and cultures.